microsoft/ODBC-Specification/ODBC 4.0.md

 		- Calling SQLFetch/SQLFetchScroll
 		- Calling SQLDescribeCol/SQLGetDescField/SQLGetDescRecord

-	    *The Driver Manager returns SQLState 07009, Invalid descriptor index, if the application attempts to call SQLBindCol, SQLSetDescField, SQLSetDescRecord in the DATA_AVAILABLE case for a column other than the current column, or if SQLGetData or SQLGetNestedHandle is called and the driver does not support SQL_GD_ANY_ORDER.
+	    *The Driver Manager returns SQLState 07009, Invalid descriptor index, if the application attempts to call SQLBindCol, SQLSetDescField, SQLSetDescRecord in the `DATA_AVAILABLE` case for a column other than the current column, or if SQLGetData or SQLGetNestedHandle is called for a column other than the current column  and the driver does not support SQL_GD_ANY_ORDER.

 5. If rowset size is 1, the app can update the binding information for the current column only, which will used in the next call to SQLFetch/SQLFetchScroll.